Menu

 TinEye Reverse Image Search: Your Guide to Opting Out

-Worried about an embarrassing photo of yourself showing up?
+Are you worried about an embarrassing photo of yourself showing up?

-With TinEye, there is nowhere to hide
+With TinEye, there is nowhere to hide.

 A search tool anyone can access may be a recipe for disaster.